ssokolow/quicktile/README.rst

 and replacing ``quicktile.cfg`` with ``quicktile.json``.

-**Note:** If you want to install QuickTile system-wide and have it auto-start, the standard ``sudo ./setup.py install`` command should do the trick.
+**Note:** If you want to install QuickTile system-wide and have it auto-start, running the ``install.sh`` script should do the trick.
 Please let me know if you experience any troubles.

 Important Notes:
 ================